Hyper5phere/simple-c-compiler/README.md

-# C-minus Compiler written in Python
+# Simple C Compiler written in Python

-C-minus is a subset of C programming language with limited capabilities.
-Currently it supports only integer typed variables.
+Simple C Compiler supports a subset of C programming language.
+Most notably it has only integer typed variables.
+Nevertheless, it is a fully functional C compiler front-end for generating intermediate representation (IR) three address codes from a C source file.
+Also an interpreter for the three address "assembly" code is provided for all major platforms (Windows, Linux and Mac).

+As the name hints, it is also simple to use!
+Only one python module needed to start using it!

 ## Requirements